radioapple/food-classifier/README.md

 **Table 1.4:** Training and test accuracy and loss values for the final experimental model adjusted version.

+The improvement from the final model to the adjusted final model is 4.3%.
+Marginal, but still indicates that our change in hyperparameters helped.
+The higher learning rate and increased number of hidden units would lead to faster learning, but the increased dropout value makes it so that it's not so fast as to overfit.
+Getting lucky with the trade-off between the three is likely what lead to the marginal improvement.

 #### (ii) Loss & Accuracy Curves

 ![image](https://user-images.githubusercontent.com/104711470/214232135-7b89d81c-dd82-42f4-b433-62a9195af2eb.png)

 **Figure 1.4:** Loss and accuracy curves for final experimental model adjusted version.

+The significant difference between the training and testing accuracies in figure 1.4 is due to the large dropout value.
+The training accuracies were calculated with the dropout layer activated, while the testing accuracies were calculated with the dropout layer turned off.
+Since our model learned well, it will naturally end up doing worse with the dropout layer on.

 #### (iii) Predictions on Test Data Visualized